Pure Land Buddhism

 What is Pure Land Buddhism?

-Pure Land Buddhism (also known as Shin Buddhism and Amidism) is based upon the Pure Land sutras that were first brought to China around 150 CE by the monks An Shih Kao and Lokaksema.
+Pure Land (also known as Shin Buddhism and Amidism) is a sect of Buddhism that is based upon the Pure Land sutras that were first brought to China around 150 CE by the monks An Shih Kao and Lokaksema.
 The Pure Land sutras center on the figure of Amitabha (Amida in Japanese), one of the Five Wisdom Buddhas, and his Pure Land paradise, called Sukhavati.

 The central teaching of Pure Land Buddhism is that nirvana is no longer practical nor possible to attain in our present day.
 Instead, one should focus on devotion to Amida, which will gain one enough karmic merit to go to the Pure Land (a Heaven or Paradise).
 The Pure Land is not an eternal destination, but a pleasant place in which all karma disappears and nirvana is simple to attain.